harsh9701/pavis/README.md

-# 🚀 Checkmeout
+# 🚀 Pavis

-Checkmeout is a B2B website designed to streamline business transactions and simplify the checkout process for customets.
+Pavis is a B2B website designed to streamline business transactions and simplify the checkout process for customets.
 The application provides a secure, efficient, and user-friendly platform for businesses to manage orders, products.

 ## 📖 Overview